 Popular Types of Pontoon Boat Anchors

-When it comes to choosing an anchor, the anchor type can be critical.
-It depends on whether you are out for fishing, casual boating, etc. Moreover, the water depth and the waterbed nature are also essential while selecting the right anchor type.
+When choosing an anchor, the anchor type can be critical.
+It depends on whether you are out for fishing, casual boating, etc. Moreover, the water depth and the waterbed nature are also essential when selecting the right anchor type.

-So, it’s also useful to know the most suited types of anchors.
+So, knowing the most suited types of anchors is also helpful.
 Here is a quick summary of the most used anchor types:

 Claw Anchor

-Claw Anchors are mainly designed for rocky bottoms, but they can work with most bottom types.
+Claw Anchors are mainly designed for rocky bottoms but can work with most bottom types.
 These anchors are very common because they are easy to retrieve.

 Plow Anchor

 Plow anchors work with grassy bottoms.
-Especially in freshwater streams and lakes, these anchors come in handy because of their firm grip on relatively softer surfaces.
-However, they are generally too heavy, so it takes a special effort to maintain them.
+Because of their firm grip on relatively softer surfaces, they are especially useful in freshwater streams and lakes.
+However, they are generally too heavy, so maintaining them requires special effort.

 Box Anchors